pillar-markup/pillar/README.md

 #### Current versions

-- Most Pharo booklets are using 7.4.1
+- Most Pharo booklets are using 7.7.2.
-- 7.5.0 is stable (most tests green except two from booktester - will be addressed soon).
-We have to check whether 7.5.0 supports old style columns (which where a kind of half-baked hardcoded environment).

 #### Getting an older version